-SC 1980 ABDUCTION & 1996 CHILD PROTECTION OCTOBER 2023 PREL.
+SC 1980 ABDUCTION & 1996 CHILD PROTECTION

+10-17 OCTOBER 2023

+PREL.
 DOC.
 NO 19A

 Title Global Report - Statistical study of applications made in 2021 under the 1980 Child Abduction Convention Document Prel.
 Doc.
-No 19A of September 2023 (currently available in English only) Author Professor Nigel Lowe and Victoria Stephens, in consultation with the PB Agenda Item Item II.4 Mandate(s) C&D No 15 of CGAP 2022; C&D No 19 of CGAP 2023 Objective To inform discussions of the Eighth Meeting of the Special Commission on the practical operation of the 1980 Child Abduction and 1996 Child Protection Conventions Action to be Taken For DecisionIFor ApprovalIFor DiscussionIFor Action / CompletionIFor InformationI Appendix Global Report & Annexes Related Documents Prel.
+No 19A of September 2024 (updated version) (Provisional edition pending completion of the French and Spanish versions) Author Professor Nigel Lowe and Victoria Stephens, in consultation with the PB Agenda Item Item II.4 Mandate(s) C&D No 15 of CGAP 2022; C&D No 19 of CGAP 2023 Objective To inform discussions of the Eighth Meeting of the Special Commission on the practical operation of the 1980 Child Abduction and 1996 Child Protection Conventions Action to be Taken For DecisionIFor ApprovalIFor DiscussionIFor Action / CompletionIFor InformationI Appendix Global Report & Annexes Related Documents Prel.
 Doc.
-No 3 of January 2023 - Statistical study of applications made in 2021 under the HCCH 1980 Child Abduction Convention - Questionnaire and guidelines secretariat@hcch.net www.hcch.net
+No 3 of January 2023 - Statistical study of applications made in 2021 under the HCCH 1980 Child Abduction Convention - Questionnaire and guidelines